-Staff Training: What is your hiring and on-boarding process?
-Does your staff feel prepared to engage with guests or host an event?
-Do you have ongoing training or personal growth opportunities?
+- Staff Training: What are your hiring and on-boarding processes?
+Does your staff feel prepared to engage with guests or to host an event?
+Do you have ongoing training or offer professional growth opportunities?

-You want your processes to be detailed, yet easy to follow.
-It could be normal if your staff members have questions about certain things, but it may also mean you haven't detailed or explained something well enough.
-Any holes or gaps in your procedures should be addressed.
-The most successful FEC owners have solid processes that allow their team to work like a well-oiled machine.
+You want your processes to be detailed and easy to follow.
+Any gaps should be addressed.
+The most successful FEC owners have solid processes that allow their team to function like a well-oiled machine.

 2. Gather Staff Opinion

-Most people in business leadership roles wear many hats, causing their attention to often be pulled in several different directions.
+Most people in leadership roles wear many hats and often try to be all things to all people.
 The reality is, as a FEC owner or manager, you can't be everywhere, and you can't do everything.
-You need to involve your staff and ask for their input.
+You need to offload tasks, involve your staff, and ask for their input.

 Consult with your staff about what's going well and what challenges they’re facing.
-What processes are efficient and which ones are broken?
+What processes work well?
+What processes are broken?
 Where do they feel improvements can be made?
-Shadow different members of your team on their shifts to see what it's like for them, and request feedback.
+Shadow different members of your team on their shifts to see what it's like for them and always ask for feedback.

 3. Research and Implement

 Research your industry for applications or software programs that can help take processes you’ve flagged as weak to a level of excellence.
-Join peer/community groups, subscribe to industry-related newsletters and blogs, and attend trade shows.
-Get out there and speak to people in your industry to collaborate and brainstorm.
+Join peer or community groups, subscribe to industry-related newsletters and blogs, and attend trade shows.
+Get out there and speak to people in your industry.

 Having solid processes at your family entertainment center or events facility is critical to your success and continual growth.

-By periodically reviewing processes at your facility and determining improvements you can make allows you and your staff to work smarter, not harder.
+By periodically reviewing processes at your facility and making improvements, you can start working smarter, not harder.